 How fast can a bad check case be resolved?
 If you contact me now and we can agree upon a fee, I will place the matter on calendar in Las Vegas Justice Court.
 It ordinarily takes two business days to place a matter on calendar in Justice Court.
 So if you contact me Monday, I can file the motion the same day and have a court date for Wednesday morning.
 In the time between Monday and Wednesday, I will contact the Bad Check Unit and by Wednesday we can have the case resolved and the warrant recalled.
 In most instances, you will not need to make any personal court appearances.
 I will go to court for you.

-If you have any questions about how I can help you with your pending bad check case, call or text me now on my personal mobile phone number, which is listed in various places on this website, including the top banner.
+If you have any questions about how I can help you with your pending bad check case, call or text me now.